syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Toolbox-Configuration.md

 # Toolbox Configuration

-Syncfusion® UWP controls will be automatically configured in Visual Studio toolbox while installing the Syncfusion® UWP setup.
+Syncfusion® UWP controls will be automatically configured in the Visual Studio toolbox while installing the Syncfusion® UWP setup.